5 Tips To Help You Prepare For Your Newborn Photography Session

 - If baby becomes unsettled, you’ll want to have a few things ready — a dummy (if they have one), a bottle of formula/breastmilk, a swaddling blanket, and a couple of fresh nappies.

-- If there is something special you want to include, like a blanket/toy/heirloom let your photographer know.
+- If there is something special you want to include, like a blanket/toy/heirloom let me know.

 - You may not be feeling ready for photos quite yet, adjusting to becoming a mum is a huge deal but getting in the photos with your baby will create some memories you’ll both treasure forever.